 5 Since July 2013, teacher candidates must first pass psychometric tests of personality and reasoning to be allowed to take the subject-specific knowledge tests (MINEDUC, 2013; MINEDUC, 2015).
 Once they have passed the psychometric tests, teacher candidates are required to achieve a minimum score at the subject-specific knowledge test to become eligible candidates for a merit-based selection competition.
-Also, English teacher candidates have been required to take and achieve specific scores at international standardized tests such public selection competitions, 21.200 eligible candidates passed entry tests and 18.820 successful candidates were granted a permanent teaching position (MINEDUC, 2012).
+Also, English teacher candidates have been required to take and achieve specific scores at international standardized tests such as TOEFL and IELTS in order to become eligible candidates.